 What we’re looking for

-Any genre or between-genre work of literature, or visual art (black and white) up to 75 pages in length.
+Any genre or between-genre work of literature, or visual art (black and white for interiors, colour for covers) up to 50 pages in length.
 Short stories, novellas, poetry, comics, illustrations — bring it on.
 We do not publish non-fiction, memoir, or children’s stories.
 Aside from that we want anything entertaining and well written.

-If you’re a published author, we want you to submit the pieces you’ve hidden under your bed, your midnight experiments that didn’t fit into your genre, and the little things that have no other home.
+If you’re an established author, we want you to submit the pieces you’ve hidden under your bed, your midnight experiments that didn’t fit into your genre, and the little things that have no other home.
 Go wild!
 Send us your genre-breaking stuff!